aastha12/youtube-likes-prediction/deployment/README.md

  ```

 ## Flask:

+One popular mechanism for deploying (or serving) a model is using a REST API.
+Deploying a model as an API means that we create a webserver with a url that accepts requests.
+End users or "clients" can make requests to the API and pass a list of data points containing features (usually as json).
+This list of features is fed into the model and the model spits out a list of predictions corresponding to those features.
+These list of predictions are sent back to the client (again usually as json).

  4. I will put the lightgbm model in a Flask application so that we can interact with it and get a prediction: